camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 ### Create a new Connector Secret

-We advise you to keep your API Key safe and avoid exporing it in the BPMN xml file by creating a secret:
+We advise you to keep your API Key safe and avoid exposing it in the BPMN xml file by creating a secret:

 1. Follow our [guide for creating secrets](../../../../console/manage-clusters/manage-secrets.md)
 2. Name your secret `SEND_GRID_API_KEY` so you can easily reference it later in our Connector